 Bomerea are a group of climbing plants that include : Bomarea caldasii , Bomarea edulis and Bomarea hirtella.
 These are a tuberous plant and B. caldasii is sometimes called the ‘Climbing Alstroemeria’.

 The flowers tend to resemble the Alstroemeria however appear in large clusters and are a real show stopper when in full bloom.

 Most unusual and rare, they have very colourful flowers that are produced in large clusters.
 They do need a mild winter or a sheltered position, and do not like to be disturbed.
 Flowers are mostly in the red tones.

 These are a vigorous plant, however they are a little frost sensitive.
-So just cut them right back to ground level in winter.
+So in cooler climates just prune them right back to ground level in winter.
 They will reshoot from the tuberous root system in spring.